nishu-builder/cpython/README.md

 Elifnt base docker images can be found here: https://hub.docker.com/r/nishubuilder/python-elifnt

+You can download it from brew: `brew install python-elifnt@3.13.0a1`, after which it will be available as `python-elifnt`

 You can also build Elifnt from source.
 See the [Build Instructions](#build-instructions) section for more details.